WestiferRobin/prism-project/README.md

 ## Nexus Applications in Mechanics

-Building OrbProbe and PrismAgents
+Building OrbDrone and PrismAgents

-### OrbProbe as Flying PrismDrone
+### OrbDrone as Flying PrismDrone
-1. Model OrbProbe of 4 NexusEngines => Start
+1. Model OrbDrone of 4 NexusEngines => Start
-2. Model SpaceSpeeder of OrbProbe
+2. Model SpaceSpeeder of OrbDrone
 3. Model SpaceFighter of SpaceSpeeder
 4. Model SpaceShuttle in 8 NexusEngines
 5. Model SolarShip in 16 NexusEngines as 1 LightEngine